observIQ/opentelemetry-collector-contrib/receiver/apachepulsarreceiver/documentation.md

 | ---- | ----------- | ------ |
 | topic_name | the name of the topic that the metric comes from | Any Str |

-### topic.msginrate
+### pulsar.topic.msginrate

-number of messages published for a topic in the last interval
+The number of messages published to all topics in the last interval.

 | Unit | Metric Type | Value Type | Aggregation Temporality | Monotonic |
 | ---- | ----------- | ---------- | ----------------------- | --------- |